-- Understand the Child Find process. - Interpret the key components of an IEP, 504 plan, and evaluation report. - Develop policy and procedures for review of received documentation and the development of a plan or program for students. - Select templates to put in place for plans and programs that can be adapted to meet the needs of individual student needs.
+- Understand the Child Find process. - Interpret the key components of an IEP, 504 plan, and evaluation report. - Develop policy and procedures for review of received documentation and the development of a plan or program for students. - Select templates for plans and programs that can be adapted to meet individual student needs.